Mangere railway station: Closure

-Because of lack of patronage, from 25 October 2005 the only services stopping at the station were four south-bound morning peak services to set down passengers on school days only, for pupils of nearby King's College.
-The station exit was close to the school.
+On 25 October 2005 the northbound platform was closed.
+From 25 October 2005 the only services stopping at the station were four south-bound morning peak services to set down passengers on school days only, for pupils of nearby King's College and Otahuhu College.

-Pupils going home would use Middlemore railway station, which is approximately 800 m to the south.

 The station closed permanently on 9 December 2011.
-The closure was proposed due to the limited number of services (only four trains per day during the school term), the short-distance to/from Middlemore Station, and the cost to upgrade the station to meet current standards.
-There was only very limited opposition from the public.
+The closure was proposed due to the limited patronage, short distance to Middlemore Station, and the cost to upgrade the station to meet current standards (including extending the platform to accommodate 6-car trains.)